rmlane/bscContentHelpers/README.md

 At its most basic, an .Rmd template is a sample file, written in R Markdown, that may include standard headers, sample code, or boilerplate text.
-It will also contain default and placeholder settings in a header block.

-In the context of an R package, an Rmd template also includes supporting documents and settings.
-This controls the structure of a document.
-For example, it

-Existing BSC templates include:
+Templates defined in this package include:

 -   Article.
 This could be used for a tipsheet or other short article.
--   Slides

-Each template also includes a `references.bib` file, where references can be included in bibtex format.
-Refer to sources in the format `[@source]`.
+-   Slides.
+This is set up to create a Powerpoint document.

+Create a document using each of these template types and study the YAML header blocks, surrounded by three ticks (`---`).
+These settings determine document metadata (title, date, author) and output options (output\_file, output\_dir).

 ### An Output Format

-This is an R function that defines the file type (e.g., docx, html) and the look and feel of the output document.
-It should be referenced in the YAML frontmatter of the Rmd document.
+This is an R function that defines the file extension (e.g., docx, html) and the look and feel of the final document.
+It should be referenced in the YAML header of the Rmd document.
+Each format has default settings, some of which can be customized at the document level.

 One Rmd file can be knit to multiple output formats simultaneously.
 To allow for this, include all outputs under `output:` in the YAML header.

-Each format has default settings, some of which can be customized at the document level.
+Document types defined in this package:

-`html_draft`.
+-   `html_draft`.
 This can be used while developing content to avoid focusing too much on the final aesthetic details.
+Customizations:
-Customization: \* `toc`.
-Include a table of contents at the start of the document? \* `theme`.
+    -   `toc`.
+Include a table of contents at the start of the document?
+    -   `theme`.
 Name of the CSS style to use.
 Defaults to a plain, clean style.

-`pptx_presentation`
+-   `pptx_presentation`
+    -   `theme`

-`word_document`
+-   `word_document`
+    -   `theme`
+    -   `toc`

+Note that you can also use output formats defined outside this package if you prefer. `rmarkdown` has many nice formats built in, and there are dozens of other packages out there.

 TODO: